 But your iniquities have made a separation between you and your God, and your sins have hidden his face from you so that he does not hear.
 (Isaiah 59:2)

 We are separated from God by our sins.
-An illustration of this is portrayed in both in the Tabernacle of Moses time and the Temple of Solomon’s time.
+An illustration of this is portrayed in both the Tabernacle of Moses time and the Temple of Solomon’s time.
 There was a veil that separated the Holy Place and the Most Holy Place.
 No one but the high priest could go through that veil to the Most Holy Place.
 He took the blood of the offering with him, into the presence of God (Leviticus 16:15-16).
-Jesus Christ shed his blood on the cross, was resurrected and ascended to the most holiest of places, the throne room of God, presenting His blood as the payment for the sins of the world (Hebrews 9:24).
+Jesus Christ shed his blood on the cross, was resurrected and ascended to the holiest of places, the throne room of God, presenting His blood as the payment for the sins of the world (Hebrews 9:24).

 The Dividing Wall of Hostility

 Paul taught that reconciliation between the Jews and Gentiles was necessary.
 Paul refers to this when he says “by who has made us both one”.
 The “us” are the two ethnicities in the church, the Jews and all the rest of humanity: the Gentiles.
 The “one” refers to believers being unified in Christ.

 Using the illustration of the temple again we can see where the example of the dividing wall of hostility comes from.
 The temple in Jerusalem (at the time of Jesus) was restored by Herod.
 There was a physical wall of separation between the court of the Gentiles and the courts where the Jews worshipped (see plan).
 Gentiles were not allowed into the inner court and there was a death sentence for anyone who did.
 Hence the illustration of the “dividing wall of hostility” would have been understood at that time.
 When God brought reconciliation between the Jewish and Gentile believers that wall came down.